decentraland/documentation/content/creator/scene-editor/scene-editor-essentials.md

 {{< youtube cNl02PFPdcQ >}}

-Click and drag a selected item to move it freely around the scene at ground level.
+Click with the **Left Mouse Button** and drag a selected item to move it freely around the scene at ground level.

 You can also use the tools on the top menu:

 <img src="/images/editor/gizmos.png" alt="Scene name" width="124"/>

-- **Move tool**: Each arrow lets you move the item in a single axis at a time.
+- **Move tool**: Click and drag each arrow to move the item in a single axis at a time.
 With this tool you can also position things above the ground level.

-- **Rotate tool**: A gizmo appears on the selected item, and you can use each of the hoops to rotate the item on one axis at a time.
+- **Rotate tool**: Click and drag each of the hoops around the item to rotate the item on one axis at a time.

 - **Scale tool**: Click on the center of the gizmo and drag in or out to enlarge.
-This tool also lets you stretch an item in a single axis to change its proportions, to do this click on one of the axis of the gizmo and drag it.
+This tool also lets you stretch an item in a single axis to change its proportions, to do this click on one of the axis of the gizmo and drag.

 <img src="/images/editor/move-items.gif" alt="Scene name" width="300"/>

 To have greater precision while moving, rotating or scaling an item, press and hold the _Shift_ key while making adjustments.
+This will avoid snapping to the grid.

 To change the movement granularity and other settings, click the downward arrow on the right of the tools.
 The following settings are available: